LucileVG/DCA_polymorphism_Ecoli/README.md

 pip install requirements.txt
 ```
 It is strongly recommended to use a virtual environment.

-You also need to install plmDCA (pseudo-likelihood inference algorithm) for julia (see how to do it from https://github.com/pagnani/PlmDCA)

 The typical installation time on a normal computer should be about 15 minutes and should not exceed 45 minutes.